Logo Voyage

 Do

-1760 pot still at Mount Gay Distillery
+1760 pot still at Mount Gay

 • The Shallow Draught is a small boat harbour just north of the cruise liner terminal and south of Mount Gay Distillery.
 Many boat trips sail from here, for sight-seeing, snorkelling, fishing, partying and so on - operators offer a mix of trips to capture the widest market and adapt to the seasons.
 Others sail from the Careenage, south or north bank of the river outlet.
 (Limited parking, so enquire about hotel pick-ups or take a cab.)
-Operators include Atlantis (see below), Tiami[dead link], Silver Moon, Cat and the Fiddle, Seaduced, Calabaza, Jolly Roger (below), Eclipse Fishing, Small Cats, Therapy Charters, IOU Charters, Legacy Fishing and Billfisher III.
+Operators include Atlantis (below), Tiami, Silver Moon, Cat and the Fiddle, Seaduced, Calabaza, Jolly Roger (below), Eclipse Fishing, Small Cats, Therapy Charters, IOU Charters, Legacy Fishing and Billfisher III.

 Buy